y7ksoftware/plate/readme.md

 ## Javascript

-### Basic

-A config file, Vue.js and a simple `app.js`, no fancy stuff.

-### Single Page App
+### Default

-Full setup for an SPA, with Router, Vuex and Localisation.
+A Full setup with Router, Vuex and Localisation, as well as Page-Transitions with [Barba.js](http://barbajs.org).

-### Pjax with Page-Transitions

-Page-Transitions with [Barba.js](http://barbajs.org), ideal for CMS-based sites.
+Ideal for CMS-based sites and Singe Page Applications – just remove the parts you don't need!

 ## Roadmap